Skip to main content

 • What if I study abroad?

-• While the internship is an important part of our program, and a great learning opportunity, we realize that it is only part of a student’s experience at Carolina.
-Because of this, we will work with the students to help find an alternative solution to a summer internship, such as a position during the academic year.
+• The internship is an important part of our program and an excellent learning opportunity.
+Because of its importance, we will work with students to help them find an alternative solution to summer internship, such as a position during the academic year.

 • What kinds of things cannot count as an internship?